 More than 59 million Americans—approximately 19 percent of the U.S. population—live in rural areas.
-Statistics indicate that individuals who live in rural parts of the country may be more disadvantaged overall than those in urban or suburban areas, particularly with respect to sociodemographic factors, health status and behaviors, and access to the healthcare delivery system.
+Data indicate that individuals who live in rural parts of the country may be more disadvantaged overall than those in urban or suburban areas, particularly with respect to sociodemographic factors, health status and behaviors, and access to the healthcare delivery system.

 Healthcare providers serving in rural areas face many challenges in reporting quality measurement data and implementing care improvement efforts to address the needs of their populations.
-Some rural providers may have relatively low case volume, which affects the reliability, validity, and utility of performance metrics that might otherwise be available for measuring care quality.
-Due to factors such as geographic isolation or small practice size, rural providers may have limited time, staff, and infrastructure for internal quality improvement efforts and effective participation in quality reporting and value-based purchasing programs.
+Some rural providers may have relatively few patients or relatively few patients who have certain conditions or receive certain types of services.
+This low case-volume challenge can affect the reliability, validity, and utility of performance metrics that might otherwise be available to rural providers for measuring care quality.
+Moreover, due to factors such as geographic isolation or small practice size, rural providers may have limited time, staff, and infrastructure for internal quality improvement efforts and effective participation in quality reporting and value-based purchasing programs.

 About the Project

-The MAP Rural Health Workgroup, with oversight from the MAP Coordinating Committee, will provide recommendations on issues related to measurement challenges in the rural population.
-Additionally, the Workgroup will identify a core set of the best available (i.e., “rural relevant”) measures and identify rural-relevant gaps in measurement.
+In this project, the MAP Rural Health Advisory Group, with oversight from the MAP Coordinating Committee, will continue to provide recommendations on issues related to healthcare performance measurement challenges for the rural population.
+Key activities under this project will include:

 For more information, contact the project team via email at email@example.com.